Harsheys21/FullTextScreener/readme.md

 ## Acknowledgments

 This tool uses the following open-source libraries:
-- llama-index for document indexing and retrieval
+- Llama-index for document indexing and retrieval
 - HuggingFace Transformers for language and embedding models
 - Mistral AI for LLMs
 - Neo4j for graph database storage
 - PyTorch for deep learning operations
-- pdfplumber for PDF processing
+- `pdfplumber` for PDF processing